 Graduate of Locksmith Institute 1972 Graduate Lockmasters Safe Lock Servicing 1974 Graduate Lockmasters Safe Lock Manipulation 1975 Graduate Lockmasters Safe Deposit Lock Servicing 1985 Instructor Certified - California Locksmith Association - 1985 Factory trained by AMSEC, MAJOR, STAR, Johnson-Pacific, Kaba-MAS, Allied-Gary, ISM, Lord, Brown Safe, EXL, Mosler, Diebold.

-2009, 2010 & 2011 Listed in AllExperts top 50 Experts.
+2009 - 2013 Listed in AllExperts top 50 Experts.
 All Experts Categories - Safes & Security Containers, Locksmithing, Antique Safes.
-Retired US Army Reserve Chief Warrant Officer (CW3), with 32 years of total service.
+Retired US Army Chief Warrant Officer (CW4), with 39 years of total service.
 With numerous awards from Vietnam, Desert Storm and Operation Iraqi Freedom.
-US Navy - 1971-1981 US Army Reserve 1984-2006 US Army Retired Reserve 2006-present
+US Navy - 1971-1981 US Army Reserve 1984-2013 US Army Retired

 US Secret Service, FBI, BATF, Local Law enforcment agencies, Diebold, Hamilton Pacific, Red Hawk Int., Chubb International, Bank of America, Wells Fargo Bank, Mechanics Bank, El Dorado Savings Bank, many Credit unions and smaller banks.
 McDonalds, Togos, BurgerKing, TacoBell, Carls Jr. FoodMaxx, SaveMart, Lucky's, Albertson's, Raley's, Safeway, NobHill, Bell Markets, PW Markets.
 Great America, Century Theatres, Cinemark Theatres, UA Cinemas, and many homeowners and small businesses.
 Provide warranty service for lock and safe manufactures.
 Service area is Northern California - Fresno to Oregon, including western Nevada